swing-research/PatternRecognition-jupyterbook/linear-methods.md

 ![Linear Regression with error bars](./images/LinearRegression1/Plot1.png)

 This was an example in one dimension.
-For the simple function $ y = ax + b $.
+For the simple function $ y = w_{1}x + w_{0} $.
 Now we can apply the same procedure in higher dimensions.
 We then get a function like:

 $$
 ŷ = w_{0} + w_{1}x_{1} + ... + w_{n}x_{n}